nanogiants/appcom-styleguide-ios/README.md

 Braces have the following rules for nonempty blocks and block-like constructs:

-* Line break before the opening brace.
+* Line break before the opening brace (An exception are literals).
 * Line break after the opening brace.
 * Line break before the closing brace.
 * Line break after the closing brace, only if that brace terminates a statement or terminates the body of a method, constructor, or named class.
 For example, there is no line break after the brace if it is followed by a closing square bracket ( ] ) or a comma.